upperlinecode/intro-to-swift/day-1/xcode-setup.md

     - select file location eg. user/development/swift

 - Discuss the environment that has now been launched.
-    -the code editor is in the center.
+    - the code editor is in the center.
 This is where you will write your code.
-    -the three buttons in the upper right hand corner can expand you window to include additional features.
+    - the three buttons in the upper right hand corner can expand you window to include additional features.
 Click the center button to reveal the debug area, or console.
-        -when we are writing code, sometimes we want to display a message on the screen.
+    - when we are writing code, sometimes we want to display a message on the screen.
 We can tell our program to do so using the print command.

 - When you create a new playground, the code editor already has the following code in it: